 Source | https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 |

-Models in this table can safely be used in production and will never be removed or changed.
+These models can safely be used in production and will never be removed or changed.